February 4th, 2026

 GitHub Issue 843

-The new Windows MIDI Services stack does not recognize the older-style .DRV WinMM drivers.
-Luckily, there’s very little need for them anymore as the new stack is fully multi-client and supports class-compliant USB MIDI devices.
-There is no plan to change this behavior.
+The new Windows MIDI Services stack does not load the older-style .DRV WinMM drivers and this may cause the device to not appear, or in some cases, apps using MIDI to take a very long time to list devices, appearing to hang.
+Luckily, there’s very little need for those old-style drivers anymore as the new stack is fully multi-client and supports class-compliant USB MIDI devices.

 These are the only required registry entries for Windows MIDI Services.